dimitrilw/dimitrilw/README.md

         AWK, C, C++, CoffeeScript, Common Lisp, Java, JavaScript, Lua, Perl, PHP, Python, R, Ruby, Vim script, & Visual Basic (don't judge me)
 - [ ] Clean up and publish my dotfiles
+- [ ] pick one of my past private projects and make it public ...lot of tidying in each one, but just carve out some time, then pick something, and get it done -- personal ref: my [portfolio projects](https://appurl.io/5t8zbjCqdt) Obsidian file